The Three-Ledger Methodology

 6.1 The observation record

 An observation record is one sensor reading or one operational event.
-Its envelope carries dual timestamps (the source-asserted timestamp from the originating instrument or system, and the receive timestamp at the field-tier agent), the original units of measurement (no destructive conversion at write — if the sensor reports kPa, the record stores kPa, and any conversion to psi is a derivation), and full provenance (the adapter that decoded the record, that adapter's version, the ingest node identity, and a content hash over the canonical serialization).
+Its envelope carries dual timestamps, namely the timestamp asserted by the originating instrument or system and the receive timestamp at the agent in the field tier.
+It carries the original units of measurement with no destructive conversion at write.
+If the sensor reports kPa, the record stores kPa, and any conversion to psi is a derivation.
+It carries full provenance: the adapter that decoded the record, that adapter's version, the identity of the ingest node, and a content hash over the canonical serialization.

 {